davetron5000/angular-rails-book/find_and_browse.md

 Resource-Sharing (CORS), but this can be tricky to set up (or impossible, depending on your CDN).
 It is also very difficult to debug if it's not working properly.

 What we'd like to do is skip all of this entirely.
-Angular caches templates after it requests them the first, so we really just need to pre-populate that cache.
+Angular caches templates after it requests them the first time, so we really just need to pre-populate that cache.
 This way, Angular won't need to request *any* assets, thus eliminating both the asset pipeline problem as well as the same-origin security policy.